UMAprotocol/protocol/packages/sdk/src/across/README.md

 const totalRelayed = utils.toWei(10)
 const provider = ethers.providers.getDefaultProvider()
 const umaAddress = constants.ADDRESSES.UMA
-const optionalDiscountPercent = 25 // we may decide to discount gas fees by this percent, optionally omit this param const optionalFeeLimitPercent = 25 // this checks if fees are too high as a percentage of total amount to relay, omit to disable check const feeDetails: gasFeeCalculator.DepositFeeDetails = await gasFeecalculator.getDepositFeesDetails( provider, totalRelayed, umaAddress, optionalDiscountPercent, optionalFeeLimitPercent
+const optionalFeeLimitPercent = 25 // this checks if fees are too high as a percentage of total amount to relay, omit to disable check const feeDetails: gasFeeCalculator.DepositFeeDetails = await gasFeecalculator.getDepositFeesDetails( provider, totalRelayed, umaAddress, optionalFeeLimitPercent
 )